-There are a number of significant developments affecting local government such as the transfer of public health, welfare reforms, financial cuts etc. The effects of these developments on the governance of the Council will be monitored.
-It was also noted that various corporate groups have been formed to address these issues and they will report to Cabinet, Council or other Committees as required.
+There are a number of significant developments affecting local government such as the transfer of public health, welfare reforms, financial cuts, etc. The effects of these developments on the governance of the Council is being monitored.

 5. Significant Governance Issues